vistara-apps/f8019dd3-8ed6-4fc8-965a-35eb6d21a809/README.md

 ## Features

 - **Instant Prediction Markets**: Creators can quickly set up prediction markets linked to events within their live streams
-- **Dynamic Pricing & Rewards**: Algorithm-based pricing and tokenized reward system
+- **Dynamic Pricing & Rewards**: Algorithm-based pricing that adjusts based on real-time engagement and market activity
-- **In-Stream Integration**: Seamless integration into streaming platforms
+- **In-Stream Integration**: Seamless integration into streaming platforms with token-based incentives
-- **Creator Dashboard**: Simple interface for creators to manage markets and earnings
+- **Creator Dashboard**: Simple interface for creators to manage their markets and earnings

 ## Tech Stack